ansazainab/Space-Shooter/README.md

 - Compiler: You need a compiler like Microsoft Visual Studio or VS Code.

 # Compilation
 Compile the program using a C++ compiler.
 Make sure to link the SFML libraries appropriately.

-# Running the Game
 Run the compiled executable.

 # Controls
 - Left Arrow: Move left.